Adamsville, Kansas

 Adamsville is an unincorporated community in Sumner County, Kansas, United States.
-It is located about 4 miles north of Geuda Springs at 0.5 mile west of the intersection of S Oxford Rd and E 80th St, next to an abandoned railroad.
+It is located approximately four miles north of Geuda Springs, at 0.5 mile west of the intersection of S Oxford Rd and E 80th St, adjacent to an abandoned railroad.

 History

 A post office was opened in Adamsville in 1925, and remained in operation until it was discontinued in 1931.

 A railroad previously passed through the community, north to south, from Oxford to Geuda Springs.

 Education

 The community is served by Oxford USD 358 public school district.